jmorgancusick/audibene-devops-challenge/README.md

    Two predominant solutions exist: utilize root user in the container or manually configure your container's user to have the same uid and gid as your Jenkins user.
 These solutions are equally heinous.
 Running as a root user in a container introduces a big security vulnerability, while tying your container and Jenkins server's uids/gids together prevents the same pipeline from working on other servers.
 The latter could even cause conflicts between two repositories on the same server, if they both had a uid/gid requirement.
 An elegant solution turns out to be the latter, but with a touch of automation.
 By having Jenkins pass its uid and gid to the container at build time, the crisis can be averted.

+* Each branch is built daily.
+This is particularly interesting with ```develop```, as it will cause a new revision and deploy each day.
+I don't see that as a bad thing.